XilinJia/Life-Dots/README.md

 So to say submission of a pull request is considered as the act of signing this certificate.
 This is also why each contributor shall setup his/her development environment such that the full name and a valid email address is part of the commit meta data.
 Modified files shall contain an updated copyright notice to include all authors.

 # Status
-LifeDots is usable for the most basic functions and therefore released for public use.
-The number of available languages is still very limited and it would be great if you could support translating this app.
-The number of active testers is very small and therefore testing is limited to some trying during development and a bit automated testing.
+This App has been tested for over a year with actual usage and is fully functional.
+The number of available languages is still very limited and it would be great if you could support translating this app on https://crowdin.com/translate/life-dots.
 Please contribute code, ideas and issues on https://github.com/XilinJia/Life-Dots

-For latest test status on master see [Travis-CI](https://github.com/XilinJia/Life-Dots)

 # Used Libraries and their licenses